christiannobile/slyrbot/README.md

 1. Put the files in your script’s directory (`org.dreambot.slayerbot`).
 2. Compile or reload the script in your DreamBot script editor.
-3. The bot will now function identically, but in a modular and well-documented way.

 ---